Read more about the Prismic Imgix integration here.

 Yes, you can now perform the full suite of Imgix operations with WebP images.
 Read more here: https://blog.imgix.com/2019/08/13/announcing-support-for-webp-and-svg

 No, SVG's are treated as files and not images because of security vulnerabilities; you can read more about this here.

 What happens with PDFs and any other file types that aren't images?

 Any non-image file will be served directly from our CDN (Cloudfront).
 URLs remain the same as before the introduction of the Image Optimization functionality.

 Does this service automatically serve an optimized image based on the device (Retina, Mobile)

 Given the fact that we use the

-auto=format parameter by default, imgix will compile the various data available (headers, user agents, and image analytics) to select the optimal image format for your user.
-This format is served back and the image is cached by imgix CDN.
+auto=format parameter by default, Imgix will compile the various data available (headers, user agents, and image analytics) to select the optimal image format for your user.
+This format is served back, and Imgix CDN caches the image.
 Read more here: https://docs.imgix.com/apis/url/auto/auto#format